Cocaine Addiction

 Cocaine Withdrawal

-If your body stops getting the cocaine it has become dependent upon, you will likely begin to experience withdrawal symptoms.
+If your body stops getting the cocaine it has become dependent upon, you will likely begin to experience symptoms of withdrawal.

 Cocaine withdrawal symptoms spread out over three phases: